 Men are slow in fulfilling their promises from various, often selfish, motives; the Lord’s delay comes from love and long-suffering.
 But is long-suffering to us-ward; rather, to you-ward, which seems to be the best-supported reading; two ancient manuscripts give “for your sake.”
 St. Peter has the same thought in the First Epistle (1 Peter 4:1-19 :20); there he reminds us how the long-suffering of God waited while the ark was a-preparing; here he tells us that the delay of the judgment, at which unbelievers scoff, is due to the same cause. . . .
 Not willing that any should perish; rather, not wishing or desiring . . . .
 The participle gives the reason of the Lord’s delay; he hath no pleasure that the wicked should die (Ezekiel 18:23, Ezekiel 18:32, and Ezekiel 33:11).

-If God has been postponing the consummation of human history in order to give people more time to trust in Jesus Christ for eternal salvation, is there any indication that this manifestation of grace is being widely received (i.e., that people throughout the world are becoming Christians at a faster rate than the total population of the world is growing)?
+If God has, indeed, been postponing the consummation of human history in order to give people more time to trust in Jesus Christ for eternal salvation, is there any indication that this manifestation of grace is being widely received?
+In other words, are people throughout the world are becoming Christians at a significantly faster rate than the total population of the world is growing)?

-According to the website Wikipedia, a 2011 survey indicated that there were more than three times as many Christians in 2010 as in 1910, but the rate of growth in the number of Christians was slower than the growth of the world’s population over the same time period.
-In other words, although the number of Christians on Earth tripled from 1910 to 2010, the percentage of Christians in the world declined during that 100-year period.
+According to the website Wikipedia, a 2011 survey indicated that the rate of growth in the number of Christians during 1910 to 2010 was slower than the growth of the world’s population.
+As a result, the percentage of Christians in the world declined during that 100-year period.

-Therefore, we conclude that the return of Jesus Christ to Earth, His millennial reign, and the consummation of human history will not occur until essentially everyone in the world has had an opportunity to respond to the gospel message regarding how to receive eternal salvation.
+We conclude that the return of Jesus Christ to Earth, His millennial reign, and the consummation of human history will not occur until people in every culture of the world have had an opportunity to respond to the gospel message of how to receive eternal salvation.

 [For a discussion regarding a matter that is closely related to this article, click on “When Will Jesus Christ Return?”]